databricks/spark-perf/README.md

    SPARK_DRIVER_MEMORY = <depends on your hardware>
    spark.executor.memory = <depends on your hardware>
    ```
-3. uncomment at least one `SPARK_TESTS` entry
+3. Uncomment at least one `SPARK_TESTS` entry.

 ## Acknowledgements

-This testing framework started as a port + heavy modification of an earlier Spark performance testing framework written by @dennybritz.
+This testing framework started as a port + heavy modification of an earlier Spark performance testing framework written by [@dennybritz](https://github.com/dennybritz).

 ## License

 This project is licensed under the Apache 2.0 License.
-See LICENSE for full
+See LICENSE for full license text.
-license text.